Safer Internet Day – Primary years

 - Conduct a Student voice survey of school community attitudes to online safety using our resource in the Toolkit for Schools.

 Use the new Online Safety Classroom Agreement to discuss and decide how digital technology will be used in your classrooms or school, then review and renew the agreements through the year.

 Find online safety advice at the click of a link

 Bookmark the Quick Links for interactive devices, so you always have online safety advice at your fingertips.

 Tell your parents and wider community about the tips and resources available at eSafety.gov.au, including:

 - free, live webinars for parents and carers

 - Parents pages, covering topics from dealing with tech tantrums through to how to start hard-to-have conversations about personal issues

 - Tech trends and challenges pages, looking at the latest digital developments and what they mean for online safety

-- Research pages, including our new report Digital Lives of Aussie Teens (to be released on Safer Internet Day 2021).
+- Research pages, including our new report Digital Lives of Aussie Teens.